This

 hurricane pursued its course, dashing across Mr. S. Baird’s garden (note:

-Samuel Baird, lawyer, sw corner Second and Wisconsin), knocking down one apple
+Samuel Baird, lawyer, sw corner Second and

-tree, and covering the ground with dying boughs, when a little beyond it came
+Wisconsin), knocking down one apple tree, and covering the ground with dying

-in contact with the tall and stately cottonwood trees in front of Mr. J. B.
+cottonwood trees in front of Mr. J. B. Gillett’s lot, on Second street (note:

-Gillett’s lot, on Second street (note: James B Gillett, cooper, nw corner
+James B Gillett, cooper, nw corner Second and

-(note: Frederick Miller, e s Second between Wisconsin and Milwaukee) and Mr. C.
+Frederick Miller, e s Second between Wisconsin and Milwaukee) and Mr. C.

 Daniel’s dwellings opposite, with a thick covering of huge stems and